 It is an easy and quick way of spotting the direct competition.

 - Gauge levels of the content dedicated to the long-tail keyword.

 Just like with Intext and Intitle, Google can return the results where search words get included in the URL.
 This often will drastically decrease the search volume and will be handy to find the potential direct competitors.

 All types of words included in a search query should be in the URL to become the result.
 For the long search phrases, it often returns just some or no search results at all.

 Filter out poor results for popular topics.

-Filetype: informs Google to return just results of, you have guessed it, specific kind of file.
-It’s very useful when searching for the research that is often in the PDF and other document formats, instead of HTML.
+Filetype: informs Google to return just results of, you have guessed it, a specific kind of file.
+It’s very useful when searching for the research that is often in PDF and other document formats, instead of HTML.